-The purpose of the binding of Satan is that he would not deceive the nations any more until the thousand years were finished (20:8,10).
+The purpose of the binding of Satan is that he would not deceive the nations anymore until the thousand years were finished (20:8,10).
 Satan was cast out of heaven during the Tribulation.
-He then deceived the earth (12:9, 13, 15, 17; 13:4).
+He then deceived the earth (Re 12:9, 13, 15, 17; 13:4).
 God limits and diminishes his power of deceiving the nations by putting a seal on him.

-Satan cannot be bound today otherwise he would have to have a very long chain in order to do what he does!!
+Satan cannot be bound today; otherwise, he would have to have a very long chain to do what he does!!
 Some claim that this securing of Satan is when Jesus bound him at the cross.
 However, the natural language of these verses will not allow this interpretation.
 Clearly, the angel will bind Satan for a specific period of 1,000 years for the specific purpose of not deceiving “nations” anymore (John 8:44; 2 Corinthians 11:3; 2 Thessalonians 2:10-12; Revelation 12:9).

-Jesus did disarm the power of Satan at the cross (Colossians 2:15; cf. Luke 11:21,22) but he is still today the prince of the powers of the air (Ephesians 2:2).
+Jesus did disarm Satan’s power at the cross (Colossians 2:15; cf. Luke 11:21,22), but he is still today the prince of the powers of the air (Ephesians 2:2).
 The binding at the cross was only true for those who place their trust in Jesus’ forgiveness by the cross.
-Here, however, the binding has to do with “nations” (2 Thessalonians 2:10-12).
-This binding does not occur at the cross but at the end of the Tribulation and following the second coming of Christ.
+However, the binding has to do with “nations” (2 Thessalonians 2:10-12).
+This binding does not occur at the cross but at the end of the Tribulation and following Christ’s second coming.
 This clearly relates to the events of chapter 19.

 But after these things he must be released for a little while

 In God’s economy, He “must” release Satan for a short time.
 It is a logical necessity that He must release Satan.
-It is in God’s divine appointment (20:7-9).
+It is in God’s divine appointment (Re 20:7-9).